William L. Smith Sr. Graduate Scholarship

 With 14 faculty members, the Department of Atmospheric and Oceanic Sciences is one of the leading departments in the field of remote sensing, with nationally recognized graduate and undergraduate programs in atmospheric and oceanic sciences.
 The collaborative relationship between NOAA/NESDIS and UW–Madison that established CIMSS within the Space Science and Engineering Center has played a central role in building this reputation, leading to improved use of remote sensing measurements for weather forecasting, climate analysis and environmental issues.

 The award provides up to three years of financial support toward the completion of an advanced degree and an additional travel stipend to attend a relevant professional meeting, conference, or workshop.
-Interested candidates should indicate their desire to be considered for the Smith Graduate Scholar award when submitting their application to AOS for graduate study.
+Interested candidates should indicate their desire to be considered for the Smith Graduate Scholarship award when submitting their application to AOS for graduate study.
 In addition, your interest statement should include a short summary (250 words or less) of your research interests in satellite environmental remote sensing and how your studies would attempt to advance NOAA’s mission.